 - 1. The organization's letterhead; - 2.
-Date: - 3.
+Date; - 3.
 Name of Stakeholder; - 4.
 Relationship of the stakeholder to your establishment (e.g., member, student, volunteer, employee, etc.); - 5.
 Duration of the stakeholder's participation in the organization; - 6.
 Contact information of the person writing the letter (if it does not appear in the letterhead); - 7.
-Local address of the organization (if it does not appear in the letterhead); - 8.
-Statement that the organization considers the stakeholder to be a substantial and ongoing participant in your organization; and - 9.
+Local aPhysical Address of the organization (if it does not appear in the letterhead); that has been continuously maintained within the boundaries of the neighborhood council for not less than one year; - 8.
+Statement that the organization considers the stakeholder to be a substantial and ongoing participant in your organization; - 9.
+Statement the community organization is non-profit; and - 10.
 The organization representative's original signature, full printed name, and title.